vishalsaini17/provide-digital-new/README.md

-manager and director text not available i cant access about page text and image get in touch colour and css not pickable
+manager and director text not available i cant access about page text and image get in touch colour and css not pickable navbar icons cant get the images e-card section images are not avalable
+The App section images are not avalable